bibliography

 Under Walgreen's leadership the company prospered even during the Depression, while his chief rival, United Drug, went into bankruptcy.
 Hubert Humphrey's father owned several drug stores, and was an early Walgreens franchisee.
 As a boy, Ronald Reagan briefly worked as Walgreen's golf caddy.
 After Walgreen's death in 1939, the $500,000 payout from his life insurance policy was used to establish a pension plan for the company's employees.

-A fervent anti-communist, Walgreen made national headlines in 1935, when, after his niece mentioned that her social science coursework at the University of Chicago included books about Soviet Russia, he demanded an investigation by the state legislature.
+A fervent anti-Communist, Walgreen made national headlines in 1935, when, after his niece mentioned that her social science coursework at the University of Chicago included books about Soviet Russia, he demanded an investigation by the state legislature.
+Roiled in controversy, the school broke out in violent protests over academic freedom.
 The investigation concluded that "nothing in the teachings or schedule of the school can be held to be subversive", and Walgreen apparently did not hold a grudge -- two years later he gave the University half a million dollars to establish the Walgreen Foundation for Study of American Institution.

 Father: Carl Magnus Olofsson (name changed to Walgreen)